temporalio/documentation/docs/application-development/foundations.md

 await Client.connect("127.0.0.1:7233", namespace="your-custom-namespace")
 ```

-`Client` may be directly instantiated with a service of another.
-For example, if you need to create another Client to use an additional Namespace.
+`Client` can be directly instantiated with a service of another, such as when you need to create another Client to use an additional Namespace.

 Clients also provide a shallow copy of their config for use in making slightly different Clients backed by the same connection with [`config`](https://python.temporal.io/temporalio.client.client#config).
 The following example creates a new Client with the same connection but a different Namespace.